Infamous (video game): Marketing

 In March 2009, Sony Computer Entertainment America released a trailer titled "The Beauty of Powers", which was later released on the PlayStation Store.
 Early copies of Infamous included a multiplayer beta voucher for the then upcoming Uncharted 2: Among Thieves.
 The beta started on June 3.
-Anyone who preordered Infamous from GameStop received an exclusive code for the Gigawatt Blades Power, and those who preordered from Amazon.com received a special Reaper costume for PlayStation Home, while those who downloaded the Infamous demo from the PlayStation Store and beat it received a Cole costume for PlayStation Home on June 18, 2009.
+Anyone who preordered Infamous from GameStop received an exclusive code for the "Gigawatt Blades" power, and those who preordered from Amazon.com received a special Reaper costume for PlayStation Home, while those who downloaded the Infamous demo from the PlayStation Store and completed it received a Cole costume for PlayStation Home on June 18, 2009.
 Pre-orders from GameCrazy and Best Buy stores came with an early demo released on May 7.
 Redeem codes were sent via email to several Oceanic PlayStation Network users on May 14.
 The demo, which includes four missions, was made available to everyone else on 21 May.
-Infamous was released May 26, 2009 in the United States.
+Infamous was released May 26, 2009, in the United States.
 It was released May 29, 2009 in Europe and on June 4, 2009, for Australia and New Zealand.

-In July 2009, Sucker Punch Productions released an Infamous themed space in the PlayStation 3's online community-based service, PlayStation Home.
+In July 2009, Sucker Punch Productions released an Infamous-themed space in the PlayStation 3's online community-based service, PlayStation Home.
 This space is modeled after and called the "Abandoned Docks of Empire City", and includes a mini-game based on zapping Reapers with leaderboard tracking and clothing reward items, and a graffiti wall that allows players to create their own graffiti.
 The Infamous Home space is the first to broadcast media from the game's developer.
 Outso developed the Infamous Game Space for Sucker Punch Productions.

 Two Sackboy outfits for LittleBigPlanet, representing both the good and evil Cole, are available as an expansion pack for that game.
-Good and Evil version of Cole and Zeke appear as downloadable content for the multiplayer mode of Uncharted 2: Among Thieves.
-Cole appears as a guest character for the PlayStation Vita and PlayStation 3 version of Street Fighter X Tekken.
+Good and evil versions of Cole and Zeke appear as downloadable content for the multiplayer mode of Uncharted 2: Among Thieves.
+Cole appears as a guest character for the PlayStation Vita and PlayStation 3 versions of Street Fighter X Tekken.
 Good and Evil Cole appear as playable characters in the PlayStation 3 title PlayStation All-Stars Battle Royale.

 Infamous – along with Infamous 2 and Infamous: Festival of Blood – was released on August 28, 2012, as part of the Infamous Collection under Sony's line of PlayStation Collections for the PlayStation 3.

 In 2012, Sony Computer Entertainment America released the Infamous Collection to be bundled with a 250 GB PlayStation 3, Uncharted: Drake's Fortune, Uncharted 2: Among Thieves, a PlayStation Plus 30-day free trial, and the entirety of the Infamous 2 DLC.